ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/k3TCnlziD6g" frameborder="0" allowfullscreen></iframe>
 </div>

 Now we're in for the late stage of EGTS.
 This is probably now known as one of the biggest upsets in the entire tournament, knowing how good ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) has always been at this level of tournament performance, and it reflected in the pick'ems, with 90.5% of votes predicting a winner going his way.

 However, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) was prepared to prove us wrong, in every way conceivable.
-The first 4 picks went as planned for both players, each of them won their respective picks, getting to 2-2.
-But then, ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) picks [HD1, parallel skydive](https://osu.ppy.sh/beatmapsets/2332962#taiko/5006346), and this was the start of the most unexpected run, as he would get 10xmisses on it, whereas ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) just went and FC'd it.
-Despite kanten being known as a No Mod player mainly, he went and stole away a point on a slow SV Hidden map, against the best reading player in the game.
-But after that, we instead went for 3 picks in a row, where neither player could even win their own pick, especially with [Fortuna for Tuna](https://osu.ppy.sh/beatmapsets/2333012#taiko/5006460) being won by Peaceful with a 112 points difference.
+The first 4 picks went as planned for both players, each of them won their respective picks, getting to 2–2.
+But then, ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) picked [HD1, parallel skydive](https://osu.ppy.sh/beatmapsets/2332962#taiko/5006346), and this was the start of the most unexpected run, as he would get 10 misses on it, whereas ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) just went and FC'd it.
+Despite kanten being known as a No Mod player mainly, he went and stole away a point on a slow SV Hidden map against the best reading player in the game.
+After that, the match went on for 3 picks in a row, where neither player could even win their own pick, especially with [Fortuna for Tuna](https://osu.ppy.sh/beatmapsets/2333012#taiko/5006460) being won by Peaceful with a 112 points difference.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>